 In the world of medicine, radiology is on the rise.
-According to a report by MarketsandMarkets, nuclear medicine and radiation therapy are increasingly being used to diagnose and treat illnesses, in addition to a rise in cancer treatments throughout North America.
-More radiation therapy and diagnostic exams begets the need for more radiology professionals.
-Currently, there are about 45,000 radiologists and 194,000 radiologic technicians in the United States — and that total is expected to increase 9% by 2024, according to the Occupational Outlook Handbook.
+According to a report by MarketsandMarkets, nuclear medicine and radiation therapy are increasingly being used to diagnose and treat illnesses, in addition to a rise in cancer treatments throughout North America.1 More radiation therapy and diagnostic exams begets the need for more radiology professionals.
+In 2018, there were about 250,000 radiologic and MRI technologists in the United States.
+By 2028, the number of radiologic technologists is set to grow 9 percent and the number of MRI technologists is set to grow 11 percent.2

 Protective apparel is essential to radiologists, technicians and patients who interact with X-ray testing, MRIs and radiation treatments on a daily basis.

 Radiation shielding gear includes vests, skirts, aprons and eyewear.
-But for radiology professionals, the style or cut of the gear is not the most important aspect – rather, it’s the material itself.
+But for radiology professionals, the style or cut of the gear is not the most important aspect—it’s the material itself.
 For many years, the industry standard was lead material.
-But, today another lead-free composite material was introduced in the 1990’s and is growing in popularity.
+But today, another lead-free composite material introduced in the 1990s is growing in popularity.
 Lead-free products are made from two attenuating elements.
 The result is an extra flexible, lightweight alternative to the traditional lead materials.

 So, what’s the benefit switching from lead to lead-free shielding gear?